kfahn22/heart_curve/README.md

 ## Heart curve 2

-The heart curve equations for version four are adapted from http://www.mathematische-basteleien.de/heart.htm.

 `const r = 40 * (1-abs(a))*(1+2*abs(a));`
 `const x = r* cos(a/2)*sin(a);`
 `const y = -r* sin(a);`